wsaults/blog/index.md

 ### Dude, where's my AppDelegate and SceneDelegate??? 🤔
 Yep, it's gone 👋.
 Instead when we look in the Xcode fire explorer all we see is our new `ToDoFirebaseApp.swift` file.
-There's not much here... but it's all you need now to launch the app, phew.
+There's not much here... but it's all you need now to launch the app, phew 😅.

 ```
 import SwiftUI